Vitol: Brand overview

 Vitol, the world’s leading independent oil trader, was founded in Rotterdam in 1966 by Henk Vietor and Jacques Detiger.
 Over the years, this Swiss-headquartered Dutch multinational has grown significantly, with crude oil and petroleum product deliveries reaching 7.9 million barrels per day in 2021.

-Vitol’s story begins from humble beginnings: Viethor and Detiger initially traded barges of fuel oil from the ARA to the Rhine.
+Vitol’s story begins from humble beginnings: Viethor and Detiger initially traded fuel oil barges from the ARA to the Rhine.
 However, their ambitions were not limited to these small-scale operations.
 In 1968, Vitol opened its first Swiss office in Zug, followed by a London office in 1969.
 Vitol gained momentum in the following decades, expanding and opening offices in the US, Singapore, and other crucial markets in the 70s and 80s.

 Vitol’s impressive position in the global energy and commodity markets ensures its continued growth in the future.
-Despite criticism, Vitol’s strong presence in the industry ensures that it remains a significant market player.
+Despite criticism, Vitol’s strong presence in the industry ensures it remains a significant market player.

 In 1966, Henk Vietor and Jacques Detiger founded Vitol in Rotterdam, which has become one of the world’s leading energy and commodities trading companies.